kg3/MMM/README.md

 ## Dimples Clementine, Reality Star (Christina Dufek)
 ### Trailer Park: Spring Meadows, Lot 52
 ### Taurus - Birthday: May 5
-### Dimples' steadfastness and tendency not to admit fault align with Taurus traits
+### Dimples' steadfastness and tendency not to admit fault align with Taurus traits [astrology reading](./readings/clementine.md)
 Dimples Clementine is a barista-turned-reality star on the hit television show Maw Maw Pearl & Me by the Cowlick Network.
 Dimples is massively superstitious, a constant lip licker, and could not admit fault to save their life.
 Everyone knows that Dimples tries to pass off regular clothing as designer attire, but the fake emblems Dimples makes are far too transparent.